tahabelkhouja/DTW-AR/README.md

 ## Obtain datasets
-- The dataset can be obtained as .zip file from "[The UCR Time Series Classification Repository](http://www.timeseriesclassification.com/dataset.php)", "[The UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/smartphone-based+recognition+of+human+activities+and+postural+transitions)".
+- The dataset can be obtained as .zip file from "[The UCR Time Series Classification Repository](http://www.timeseriesclassification.com/dataset.php)".
 - Download the .zip file and extract it it in `Dataset/{dataset_name}` directory.
 - Run the following command for pre-processing a given dataset from The UCR Repository.
 For example, to extract SyntheticControl dataset
 ```